Quansight-Labs/free-threaded-compatibility/docs/porting.md

 in general, it is possible to create a deadlock in any program with more than one lock.
-Care must be taken to ensure that operations done while the lock is held cannot lead to recursive calls or lead to a situation where a thread owning the lock is blocked on acquiring a difference mutex.
-You do not need to worry about deadlocking with the GIL in pure Python code, the interpreter will handle that for you.
+Care must be taken to ensure that operations done while the lock is held cannot lead to recursive calls or lead to a situation where a thread owning the lock is blocked on acquiring a different mutex.
+Though, you do not need to worry about deadlocking with the GIL in pure Python code; the interpreter will handle that for you.

 There is also